-The River Place Garden Club is an active organization dedicated to “sharing the love of gardening throughout the community”.
-The group meets monthly, and aims through its offerings of programs and speakers to provide education in the areas of horticulture, landscape design, and conservation of native plants and trees.
-The group is also dedicated to encouraging community beautification projects.
+The River Place Garden Club is an active social organization dedicated to “sharing the love of gardening throughout the community.”
+The group meets on the second Thursday of the month, September through May, and it aims through its offerings of informative programs to provide an informal and fun approach to educating homeowners in the areas of plant care and landscape design with emphasis on water conservation and the use of native and drought tolerant plants and trees.

 The Garden Club members at River Place are as proud of their community as they are of their lawns and gardens.
 The intent of this web page is to serve as an information guide on how to maintain a healthy and beautifully landscaped yard.We’ve provided lawn and garden care tips, some outstanding external links, and pictures of River Place homes whose beautiful lawns and gardens are worth a special look.